Hotels with Family Rooms in Cordoba: Best Stays with Pools and Patios

 Best areas of Cordoba for it

 The Judería (the old Jewish Quarter) is the most popular choice because it puts you within walking distance of the Mosque-Cathedral and the Alcázar.
 The primary trade-off is accessibility.
 Most of this area is pedestrianised or restricted to local traffic.
-If you have a double stroller or a lot of bags, navigating the narrow, uneven pavements can be difficult.
+If you have a double pushchair or a lot of bags, navigating the narrow, uneven pavements can be difficult.
 Taxis often cannot drop you directly at the door of many hotels in this district.
 However, for families with older children who can walk short distances, the convenience of being in the heart of the sights is hard to beat.

 San Basilio, located just to the west of the Alcázar, is a more residential and quieter alternative.
 It is famous for its flower-filled patios and offers a slower pace of life.
 It is still within easy walking distance of the main monuments but lacks the dense crowds of the Judería.
 There are more small squares where children can move around with a degree of freedom.
 Parking is still a challenge here, but it is slightly easier to access by car than the very centre of the old quarter.

 The modern centre (near Plaza de las Tendillas) and the Vial Norte (near the train station) are the most practical choices for families who prioritise space and modern amenities.
 These areas feature wider pavements, large department stores, and supermarkets.
-The hotels here are generally modern builds with large lifts that can easily accommodate strollers.
+The hotels here are generally modern builds with large lifts that can easily accommodate pushchairs.
 While you lose the historical atmosphere of the old quarter, you gain better soundproofing and more reliable facilities.
 The walk to the Mosque-Cathedral from the train station area takes approximately 20 minutes, which may be a factor for those with very young children.

 How to pick by budget

 Budget (€): At the lower end of the price scale, you will mostly find traditional pensions and two-star hotels.
 These frequently offer family rooms that consist of four single beds in one large room.
 While basic, these establishments often have a central courtyard where children can sit safely.
-Be aware that many budget options in the old centre do not have lifts, so you may need to carry strollers up narrow stairs.
+Be aware that many budget options in the old centre do not have lifts, so you may need to carry pushchairs up narrow stairs.
 Facilities like kettles or fridges in the room are rare at this price point.

 Mid-range (€€): This tier is where you will find three and four-star hotels, many of which occupy restored Andalucían manor houses.
 These hotels almost always have a lift and usually feature a small swimming pool, either in a courtyard or on the roof.
 Rooms in this bracket will typically include a mini-fridge, which is useful for storing snacks and drinks for children.
 The buffet breakfasts at this level are generally substantial and offer plenty of options for picky eaters.